reesaam/scanify_web/README.md

 }
 ```

-`Controller` Can be Initialized in page initialization OR triggered by a trigger such as tapping on a Button:
+`ScanifyController` Can be Initialized in page initialization OR triggered by a trigger such as tapping on a Button:
 ```dart
   void onInit() {
   _controllerInitialization();